TransportHotspots/TransportHotspotsWeb/README.md

 Everything under this folder is our project prototype, a web application built with Angular on the front-end, utilize for viewing on mobile devices.

 - resources:
+Include our database scripts and cron jobs.

+The cronjob is used to pull Transport NSW API data using CURL, then uses the Postgres COPY command to load the data into our postgres database.
-Include our database scripts and cron job, our ideas on how to utilize the open data and the user data we collect from our web application.
+The databae create script is a schema to hold the user rating data collected from our web application.